 Why job hopping has become a commonplace activity amongst millennials?

-David Parnell, a legal consultant, exclaimed in Forbes, that it was once a norm to stay with an employer for 30 years, get your pension and ride off quietly into sunset.
-Although, now, with the proliferation of startups and a fast paced work environment, millennials don’t hesitate to move jobs.
+David Parnell, a legal consultant, exclaimed in Forbes, that it was once a norm to stay with an employer for 30 years, get your pension and ride off quietly into the sunset.
+Although, now, with the proliferation of startups and a fast-paced work environment, millennials don’t hesitate to move jobs.

 Ryan Khan, a career coach and founder of The Hired Group shows agreeability to the fact that job hopping has become a norm and has replaced the concept of climbing the corporate ladder.
 With such a transformation, the perception of job hopping, hence, has changed from what it was 20 years ago to what it is now.